 But, like I said, this bike is definitely better as a budget option.ORDER NOW

-It’s very, very responsive.
-The brakes and suspension are really top-notch, meaning that you get a flawless ride over rugged, uneven terrain.
+The brakes and suspension are really top-notch and very smooth, meaning that you get a flawless ride over dirt and rugged trails.

 |Brakes||Shimano XT M8000 hydraulic disc brakes|